Community Day at Bennington Museum

 10:00 – 11:30 Reception and Panel Discussion for Visible in Vermont: Our Stories, Our Voices

-View the exhibit from 10:00 – 10:30, then proceed to the Ada Paresky Education Center for light refreshment and a panel discussion, facilitated by Sha’an Mouliert and featuring some of the participants whose work is in the exhibit.
+View the exhibit from 10:00 – 10:30, then proceed to the Ada Paresky Education Center where Sha’an Mouliert, co-coordinator of the project and exhibition, will monitor a panel discussion with some of the participants whose work is in the exhibition.

 2:00 – 4:00 Vermont Partnership for Fairness and Diversity presents Vermont Vision for a Multicultural Future.
 Participants discuss building inclusive and equitable communities.
 Teaching awareness of Vermont’s economic, education, health, and social welfare sheds light on underrepresented residents and the challenges that communities face when attempting to advocate for all.
 Appropriate for high school and adult audiences.